zbigniew54/FaceGAN/README.md

 # Face generation with AI
 This simple app generates random images of human faces.

-GAN (Generative Adversarial Network) trained on CelebA dataset
+AI implementation is based on GAN (Generative Adversarial Network) trained on CelebA dataset.

 Frontend is written in JavaScript.
-I uses Remix and React.
+It uses Remix and React.
 Backend is written in Python.
 It uses Tensorflow, Keras.

 # Live demo: